Rolv-Apneseth/world-wonders-api/README.md

 ## Thanks

-This API was originally inspired by and contains some data gathered by [this dataset on kaggle](https://www.kaggle.com/datasets/karnikakapoor/wonders-of-world).
+This API was originally inspired by and contains some data gathered from [this dataset on kaggle](https://www.kaggle.com/datasets/karnikakapoor/wonders-of-world).

 ## License